dyl4810/ReactExampleApp/README.md

  - checkout commit: going back in time and seeing history.
 Not altering anything.
 Just checkout master to go to current version.
  - revert commit: Undo/delete particular commit.
 It doesn't delete log but commits one more log with reverted state.
  - Reset commit: Permanently go back in time.
 But the codes still hangs around in the editor as uncommited code.
+                 If you don't want the code to hang around you cand do git reset ... --hard
+ - git revert ... , git checkout ... , git reset ...